GoogleCloudDataproc/initialization-actions/gcs/INSTALL.md

   <value>true</value>
   <description>
     Whether to use a service account for GCS authorization.
-    If set to `false` then GCE VM metadata service will be used for authorization.
+    Setting this property to `false` will disable use of service accounts for authentication.
   </description>
 </property>
 <property>